Samaritan woman at the well: Biblical account

+The World English Bible's text reads:

 This episode takes place before the return of Jesus to Galilee.
 Some Jews regarded the Samaritans as foreigners and their attitude was often hostile, although they shared most beliefs, while many other Jews accepted Samaritans as either fellow Jews or as Samaritan Israelites.
 The two communities seem to have drifted apart in the post-exilic period.
-Both communities share the Pentateuch, although crucially the Samaritan Pentateuch locates the holy mountain at Mount Gerizim rather than at Mount Zion, as this incident acknowledges at John 4:20.
+Both communities share the Pentateuch, although crucially the Samaritan Pentateuch locates the holy mountain at Mount Gerizim rather than at Mount Zion, as this incident acknowledges in verse 20, "Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem".

-The Gospel of John, like the Gospel of Luke, is favourable to the Samaritans throughout, and, while the Matthaean Gospel quotes Jesus at one early phase in his ministry telling his followers to not at that time evangelize any of the cities of the Samaritans, this restriction had clearly been reversed later by the time of Matthew 28:19.
+The Gospel of John, like the Gospel of Luke, is favourable to the Samaritans throughout, and, while the Matthaean Gospel quotes Jesus at one early phase in his ministry telling his followers not at that time to evangelize any of the cities of the Samaritans, this restriction had clearly been reversed later by the time of Matthew 28:19.
 Scholars differ as to whether the Samaritan references in the New Testament are historical.
 One view is that the historical Jesus had no contact with Samaritans; another is that the accounts go back to Jesus himself.
 In Acts 1:8, Jesus promises the apostles that they will be witnesses to the Samaritans.